 Lecturer in Music, Voice

 Martina is a coloratura soprano who has been praised for her energetic stage presence and polished technique.
-Recent opera roles include Erste Dame in Die Zauberflöte, Mdm.
+Opera roles include Barbarina in Le nozze di Figaro, Erste Dame in Die Zauberflöte, Mdm.
 Goldentrill in The Impresario, Second Lady in The Magic Flute, and Suora Genovieffa in Suor Angelica.
-She has performed with various opera companies and programs, including Hawai‘i Opera Theater, Opera NEO, Tuscia Opera Festival, Opera Oggi New York, and the OperaWorks winter training program.
-Martina is a member of the Mae Orvis Opera Studio at Hawai‘i Opera Theatre.
-She has also been featured as a faculty soloist on the 2014 international tour to the Philippines with the University of Hawai‘i Voices of Aloha.
-Lastly, she enjoys working with her colleagues and friends in Honolulu as a chorus member and soloist in various chamber groups.
+She has performed with various opera companies and programs, including Hawai‘i Opera Theater, Opera NEO, Tuscia Opera Festival, Opera Oggi New York, the Mae Orvis Opera Studio at HOT, and the OperaWorks winter training program.
+Martina was recently featured as the soprano soloist in the Poulenc Gloria with the University of Hawaiʻi Symphony Orchestra, and as a faculty soloist on two international tours with the UH Voices of Aloha in the Philippines and in Spain.

-Martina is currently a candidate for the Doctor of Musical Arts degree in voice pedagogy at Shenandoah.
-Her dissertation research is on the training of the therapeutic voice, and she is working with music therapists to better understand clinical applications of the voice and the vast skillsets involved in therapeutic singing.
+As a researcher on the voice, Martina studies the therapeutic singing voice as it is used in clinical music therapy.
+She is working with music therapists to better understand clinical applications of the voice and the vast skillsets involved in therapeutic singing.
+This research culminated in an article, “Defining the Therapeutic Singing Voice: An Analysis of Four Music Therapists’ Clinical Work,” which was published in the journal Music Therapy Perspectives in early 2019.
 She is deeply interested in applying functional voice training to populations of singers with unique needs and requirements, like music therapists.
 Martina’s focus on the therapeutic voice also extends to caregivers, as she continues to explore the training of singing interventions for people with Alzheimer’s disease and other dementias.
 In 2017, Martina presented her pilot study on caregiver singing at the Voice Foundation’s Annual Symposium: Care of the Professional Voice.